jekyllgrim/GZDoom-Decoupled-Animations-Demo/README.md

 * TEXTURES definition containing a single dummy sprite used by the monster.

+Lee Salzman's IQM plugin was used to export the model from Blender: https://github.com/lsalzman/iqm

 # Everyone is free to use this for any purpose